ImKirihara/RaDoTechDemo/README.md

-# RaDoTechDemo

-Team Members:
+## Team Members and Contributions

-#Bahir Salami
+### Bahir Salami
+- Designed and implemented diagrams.
-- worked on diagrams and graphing the data
+- Focused on graphing user data to present insights effectively.

-#Ellie Molina
+### Ellie Molina
-- worked on collecting the data from the user
+- Specialized in data collection from users.
-- use case
+- Developed use cases to illustrate the application's capabilities.

-#Matthew Ho
+### Matthew Ho
-- did a use case
+- Contributed to defining and implementing a use case.

-#Melanie Thorpe
+### Melanie Thorpe
+- Led the user creation feature development.
-- worked on user creation and use cases
+- Worked on multiple use cases to ensure user engagement.

-#Nathan Batchelor
+### Nathan Batchelor
-- worked on history of the user data
+- Focused on managing the history of user data.
-- some display of user data
+- Implemented some aspects of data visualization for historical records.